 18.1 Where an applicant(s) has any current/former rent arrears or other housing related debt they might be accepted onto the housing register and placed in the appropriate band.
 This would allow applicant(s) to place bids, however, housing providers might still refuse to offer a property whilst the debt is still outstanding.
-Further information is within section 9.

 Applicants who have housing related debt are strongly advised to make arrangements to reduce or clear this to improve their prospects of receiving a housing offer.
 The Councils Housing Teams, Citizens Advice or other support services will be able to offer advice.
-Applicants may wish to seek support from the services listed on "Connect to Support Lincolnshire"
+Applicants may wish to seek support from the services listed on https://lincolnshire.connecttosupport.org/